Let’s face it. How many of us have not dreamt about or looked for the ideal plan at some point in our lives?

 - Walt Disney used the financial Swiss Knife strategy to help build Disneyland because banks were hesitant to loan him money.

 - John Cash Penny used $3 million of the cash generated by this strategy, to keep his retail stores afloat during the Great Depression.

 His empire, J.C.
 Penney and Company, grew into a 1000-location company valued at $3.4 billion.

 - Ray Kroc used the financial Swiss Knife strategy to start McDonald’s’.

-Just what is this financial Swiss Knife strategy, how does it work and better, how do I make it work for me, you may be asking by now?
+Just what is this financial Swiss Knife strategy, and how do I make it work for me, you may be asking by now?

-Essentially, Permanent Life insurance, and, in its purest form, Whole Life insurance acting in its role within the financial Swiss Knife strategy, has key three points:
+Essentially, Cash Value Life insurance, in its purest form, Whole Life insurance in its role within the financial Swiss Knife strategy, has key three points:

 - It helps safeguard your wealth,

 - It helps you grow your money and increase your cash flow.